unixpickle/whichlang/README.md

 # whichlang

-This is an attempt to use machine learning to detect which programming language a string is.

-As part of this project, I will make a tool to fetch code samples from Github.
+This is a collection of Machine Learning algorithms to identify which programming language a piece of code is written in.
+It includes tools for gathering, processing, and classifying programming language samples.